Here are some frequently asked questions regarding the abortion or miscarriage process:

 In the first trimester of pregnancy, you will most likely have two options for termination.
-One option is a procedural abortion, called a dilation & curettage (D&C), which can be performed in the office.
+One option is a procedural abortion, called a dilation & curettage (D&C), which can be performed in the office or the operating room.
 The second option is a medication abortion, which is completed at home.

 How do I choose between a D&C and a medication abortion?